jamesfed/0DayMitigations/README.md

 * Without performing decryption (where possible) you simply don't have visibility into what's coming into and leaving your services.
   * Decryption works with TLS 1.3.
-  * Inbound decryption works with pratically everything you are likely to deploy.
+  * Inbound decryption works with practically everything you are likely to deploy.
   * Outbound decryption works on Linux and even some 'appliances'.
   * Grants anti-malware protections to machines that don't/can't have an agent installed on.